The pace of your child's development may be influenced by factors such as their personality, temperament, or home environment.

 If you have any concerns that your child may have ASD, discuss these with your child's doctor as early intervention is crucial for your child's optimal development.

-Children with attention deficit hyperactivity disorder may have difficulty paying attention, controlling their impulses, or be overly active, compared to other children their age.
+Children with attention deficit hyperactivity disorder may struggle with paying attention, controlling their impulses, or may be overly active compared to other children of the same age.

-Excessive screen time exposure in children and insufficient sleep can result in poor attention, difficulties in controlling impulses and hyperactivity.
-These symptoms may be similar to those seen in ADHD.
-Do refer to our Healthhub resources on
+Excessive screen time exposure and insufficient sleep can lead in poor attention, difficulty controlling impulses, and hyperactivity.
+These symptoms may resemble those seen in ADHD.
+For more information, refer to our Healthhub resources on sleep and screen time exposure in children.

-If despite ensuring healthy screen time exposure and sufficient sleep, your child continues to have above behavioural concerns, discuss these concerns with your child's doctor.
+If despite ensuring healthy screen time exposure and sufficient sleep, your child continues to show these behavioural concerns, consult with your child's doctor.

 Dyslexia, or specific learning disorder with impairment in reading, is a language-based learning disability.
 Children with dyslexia have difficulties in reading, spelling and writing.
 There is an unexpected gap between a child's potential for learning and his or her academic achievement.
 It is not caused by vision problems or intellectual disability.